Whitechapel Bell Foundry: Notable bells

 Many churches across the world have bells cast by the Whitechapel Bell Foundry, but arguably its two best-known examples are not in places of worship.
 In 1752 the foundry (known at the time as Lester and Pack) cast the Liberty Bell, which was commissioned to celebrate the 50th anniversary of William Penn's 1701 Charter of Privileges, Pennsylvania's original constitution.
-As a result of damage sustained during its stormy passage across the Atlantic, the bell cracked when it was first rung, and after repeated repairs cracked again in 1846 when rung to mark the birthday of George Washington.
-Since 2003, the bell has been housed at the Liberty Bell Center near Independence Hall.
+As a result of damage sustained during its stormy passage across the Atlantic, the bell cracked when it was first rung, and after repeated repairs cracked again.

 Big Ben, which tolls the hour at the Palace of Westminster, was cast in 1858 and rung for the first time on 31 May 1859.
 "Big Ben" weighs 13½ tons and is the largest bell ever cast at the foundry.
-This bell also cracked because a too heavy hammer was initially used.
+This bell also cracked because too heavy a hammer was initially used.
 The crack and the subsequent retuning gives Big Ben its present distinctive tone.
 A profile template of Big Ben surrounds the entrance door of the Whitechapel Foundry, while the original moulding gauge is retained near the furnaces.
 The final bill for Big Ben came to £572.

 Whitechapel has supplied bells to several cathedrals.
 Guildford Cathedral in Surrey had a peal of 10 bells (later augmented to 12), Canterbury Cathedral augmented its bells to a peal of 14 in 1981, and the National Cathedral in Washington, D.C. in 1962.
 The foundry produced "Great Tom" at Lincoln Cathedral, the "Clock Bells" at St Paul's Cathedral, the bells of Westminster Abbey Upon the construction of its tower between 1924 and 1942, the foundry cast 14 bells for the Liverpool Cathedral which all include psalm texts engravings.
 The bells are notable for being the heaviest change ringing peal of bells in the world.
-The foundery's bellfounder at that time, Albert Hughes, is commemorated in a stained glass window in the nave.
+The foundry's bellfounder at that time, Albert Hughes, is commemorated in a stained glass window in the nave.

 Churches with bells from Whitechapel include ones as near as St Mary-le-Bow, Cheapside and as far as the Armenian Church, Chennai, India.
 English examples include St Dunstan's, Stepney and St Dunstan's, Mayfield; St Michael's, Beckwithshaw; St Mary-le-More, Wallingford Church of St Thomas the Apostle, Killinghall; and St Michael and All Angels, Leaden Roding.
 American churches in the Anglican Communion, for example St. Michael's Church, in Charleston, South Carolina.
 Australian churches include St Bartholomew's Church, Burnley, St Stephen's Anglican Church, Newtown; St Philip's Church and St James' Church, Sydney.
+In Canada, the towers of Notre-Dame Basilica in Montreal house one of the world's largest bells and a ten-bell carillon.